 Stress management at IPC involves yoga, meditation, which you are welcome to do for as long as you want or practice at home after studying how it is done, under the guidance of our teachers at either of our IPC centers.
 We also have a variety of books on yoga, meditation, and relaxation methods written by different IPC members, as well as audio CDs on relaxation.
 All proceeds from the selling of such items go to the IPC Foundation.

-EDTA Chelation Therapy is a non-surgical medical procedure that, by removing toxic metals (such as lead and cadmium) and relocating abnormally located metallic ions in the body, enhances metabolic and circulatory function in several different ways.
+EDTA Chelation Therapy is a non-surgical medical procedure that, by removing toxic metals (such as lead and cadmium) and relocating abnormally placed metallic ions in the body, enhances metabolic and circulatory function in several different ways.
 In certain instances of hypertension followed by heart failure, this medication may be prescribed.

 What Is Blood Pressure?

 In short, “blood pressure” is the force exerted to the walls of the arteries by the influx of blood as the heart pumps it.
 We calculate this blood-flow pressure against the arterial walls when we test ‘blood pressure.’
 There are two readings when blood pressure is measured.
 “Systolic blood pressure” is one, and “diastolic blood pressure” is the other.
 The first figure, which is the greater number, is systolic blood pressure.
 It reflects the force with which blood flows into the arteries from the heart.
 The second lower number is systolic blood pressure, which is the force that relaxes the heart and allows the blood to flow back into it.